stephenohair/spring-boot-graphql-example/README.md

 }
 ```

-## Simplifying Repository Definitions
+## Simplifying Boiler-plate Code
-To reduce boiler-plate CRUD code, this example takes advantage of the spring framework's CrudRepository class.
+To reduce boiler-plate code, this example takes advantage of the spring framework's CrudRepository class and the lombok framework.

 Defining the PersonRepository code is no more than a four lines of code: